Hadokane/CI_PP1_Oversights/README.md

 "Shows" purpose is to catalogue the events the band plays and serve as a gallery.

 It features two Alert messages to improve the page's clarity to the user.
-These can be hidden by pressing the "X" button on the right-hand side to collapse the page into a more visually pleasing view that makes use of content hinting, exposing the tops of the gallery cards.
+These can be hidden by pressing the "X" button on the right-hand side to collapse the page into a more visually pleasing view that makes use of content hinting, exposing the top of the gallery cards.

 Modals are wrapped inside of cards to provide a sleek, simple method of interactivity for the user.
-The cards keep the page clutter-free and allow strong, cropped hero images to draw the attention of the user, they want to click and see the full image.
-The full-screen modal then opens up, keeping the user on the current page (and being closable via an "X" button) allowing them to scroll through a varied-size image gallery at adaptive resolutions.
+The cards keep the page clutter-free and allow strong, cropped hero images to draw the attention of the user.
+They want to click and see the full-size imagery.
+The full-screen modal then opens, keeping the user on the current page - and being closable via an "X" button - allowing them to scroll through a varied-size image gallery at adaptive resolutions.

     User Stories met: 3, 4, 10, 12, 18.